Healthy Eating and Weight Loss: Nutrient vs Calorie Density

 - Calorie density is the calorie content of a food substance relative to it’s weight or volume.

 - Nutrient density is the abundance of micronutrients (vitamins and minerals) relative to it’s weight or energy.

-- Calories are king when it comes to weight loss or gain.
+- Calories are king when it comes to weight loss and gain.

 - Sufficient nutrients is crucial for general health and wellbeing.

-- The two are NOT mutually exclusive and we believe a balance can be reached between the two.
+- The two are NOT mutually exclusive and we define as finding an optimal balance between them.

-We’ve all heard of “processed foods” full of “empty calories”.
-We’ve also heard of “clean eating” with “superfoods” which are “highly nutritious”.
-But have you ever stopped to wonder what these phrases actually mean?
+We’ve all heard of “processed foods” which are full of “empty calories”.
+We’ve also heard of “clean eating” which involves restricting these processed foods and only eating highly nutritious “superfoods” full of antioxidants etc. But have you ever stopped to wonder what these phrases actually mean?

 Furthermore, do you need to eat clean in order to lose weight?
 What does eating clean actually entail?
-What about flexible dieting, where people attain their desired physique whilst also eating some processed foods?
-Is this unhealthy, or is it justified?
+What about flexible dieting, where people attain their desired physique whilst also eating some junks foods in the process?
+Is this unhealthy?
+Or is it justified?